brainiak/brainiak/docs/installation.rst

 Requirements
 ============

-We support Linux and MacOS with Python version 3.5 or higher.
+We support Linux, MacOS, and Windows with Python version 3.9 or higher.
 Most of the dependencies will be installed automatically.
 However, a few need to be installed manually.